 Quick Homemade Brown Sugar Caramel

-This Quick, Homemade Brown Sugar Caramel sauce is my go-to caramel!
+This Quick Homemade Brown Sugar Caramel sauce is my go-to caramel!
 It's so quick and easy, uses only 5 ingredients and is ready in under 10 minutes.
 This sweet, salty, full-of-caramel-flavors caramel (thanks brown sugar) recipe needs zero candy thermometer (YAY!) and is perfect for cakes, cupcakes, cheesecakes, brownies, ice cream or whatever you're craving!

 This post may contain affiliate links.
 Please read my disclosure policy.

 I absolutely love adding caramel to desserts such as these Salted Caramel Brown Butter Blondies (this is an old recipe but SO GOOD) or this Salted Caramel Pumpkin Cheesecake.
-There’s this Brown Butter Chocolate Caramel Skillet Cookie, Pumpkin Bars with Salted Caramel and Meringue (SWOON) and these Salted Caramel S’mores Tarts — YUM.

 I loved including caramel recipes in both of my books: The Cookie Book includes Rocky Road Caramel Crunch Bars, a Stuffed Caramel Pretzel Skillet Cookie and Petite Caramel Cream Cookies.
-And The Cake Book has a delicious the Caramel Apple Cake!!.
-All this is to say, most occasions can benefit from adding caramel to the mix (secret life motto)!

 Why This Brown Sugar Caramel Recipe is Fabulous